SimonSubokLee/ston-docs-son/admin/https.kr.rst

 Service Configuration
 ====================================

-As long as specific IP or port is not designated, default binding service address is "*:443".
+As long as a specific IP or port is not designated, the default binding service address is "*:443".
 This can be configured in the global configuration(server.xml). ::

    # server.xml - <Server>